Online Trading Starts Here

 FAQs

-What types of questions can I expect in a prop trading firm interview?
+What kind of questions are commonly asked in a proprietary trading firm interview?

 Team that worked on the article